vineet-belur/CSCI-4022/README.md

 4 - GMM's(ignore my proof its super wrong)

-5 - a priori(only 2-pass implemented, can easily extend for k-passes/k-candidate implementations tho)
+5 - a priori(only 2-pass implemented, can easily extend for k-passes/k-candidate implementations tho), need to do EC - have extra week thankfully 🙏